Frequently Asked Questions

 For more information about the Clery Act and how it informs the Department’s decision making regarding timely warnings and incident classification, please visit our Clery Act Reporting pages.

-How does Campus Safety determine what information to share in a Timely Warning - Safety Alert, for instance a description of suspects?
+How does Campus Safety determine what information to share in a Timely Warning - Clery Campus Notice, for instance a description of suspects?

 We release information that we are able to verify, either by way of the complainant’s report and/or any available investigative measures (for example, video review).
 Sharing information responsibly is a priority for us, understanding the dependency our community may have on it.